Skip to main content

 Prerequisite Knowledge and Skills

-Due to the program's highly technical and fast-paced nature, students must have the necessary Knowledge and Skills.
-They should be comfortable with Python Programming, C Programming, Assembly Language, PowerShell, Basic Data Structures and Algorithm, Systems Administration, Computer Networking, and Linux Fundamentals.
-To be successful in the program, we highly recommend that students acquire these Knowledge and Skills through undergraduate coursework or by completing short courses before starting the graduate degree.
+Given the program's technical complexity and accelerated pace, students are expected to possess essential knowledge and skills.
+Proficiency in Python Programming, C Programming, Assembly Language, PowerShell, basic Data Structures and Algorithms, Systems Administration, Computer Networking, and Linux Fundamentals is crucial.
+For success in the program, it is strongly advised that students attain these competencies either through undergraduate courses or by taking short courses prior to commencing the graduate degree.

 Combined Program Requirements

-To declare the Cybersecurity major, students are required to complete the following pre-major foundation courses with a grade of C- or higher and a minimum GPA of 2.5 for ICS 265 and MATH 215 or transfer equivalents.
+To declare the Cybersecurity major, students must complete the following pre-major foundation courses with a grade of C- or higher and a minimum GPA of 2.5 for ICS 265 and MATH 215 or transfer equivalents.
 For further details, reference the General Guidelines section below.

 Complete all of the following six courses: